MLIR

 When a thread encounters a taskgroup construct, it starts executing the region.
 All child tasks generated in the taskgroup region and all of their descendants that bind to the same parallel region as the taskgroup region are part of the taskgroup set associated with the taskgroup region.
 There is an implicit task scheduling point at the end of the taskgroup region.
 The current task is suspended at the task scheduling point until all tasks in the taskgroup set complete execution.

-The allocators_vars and allocate_vars arguments are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.
+The allocators_vars and allocate_vars parameters are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.

 Traits: AttrSizedOperandSegments, AutomaticAllocationScope